sychh/sychh.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Siying Hu (Chinese: 胡思颖) ~~~
+Hi, this is Siying Hu ~~
-I received my PhD degree in Computer Science at City University of Hong Kong, supervised by Professor Zhicong Lu.
+I received my PhD degree in Computer Science at City University of Hong Kong, supervised by Prof. Zhicong Lu.

 Research Interests
 ======
 My research interests lie at the intersection of Human-Computer Interaction (HCI), Human-AI Collaboration, Human-centred AI and Responsible AI.
 My work has been published in CHI, CSCW, FAcct, IJHCI and EMNLP.
 My work marks a milestone, being the first paper accepted at the ACM Conference on Fairness, Accountability, and Transparency (FAccT) with a corresponding author from a Chinese research institution in Asia.
 Please check my [publications](https://scholar.google.com/citations?user=BJg8enwAAAAJ&hl=zh-TW) for more details.

+Seasons change.
+Life persists.
+Academia is a chapter, not the whole story.

 I'm currently in the Greater Bay Area, serving as a referee and coach for table tennis tournaments.
 Hoping to become an international referee in the future. 加上日常更新点网文而已啦~~~

 Recent Updates
 ======
+*   Jan,2026.
+Two Paper accepted to CHI'26: Living with Data and PuppetChat.
+Looking forward to catching some great games in Spain and chasing sunrises by the beach.
 *   Sep,2025.
 Paper accepted to EMNLP HCI+NLP Workshop'25: Towards Human-Centered RegTech.
 Gonna head to Suzhou to see the gardens ~
 *   April,2025.
 Paper accepted to FAcct'25: A Day in Their Shoes.
 Thanks and congratulations to all my co-authors!
 *   Sep,2024.
 Two Paper accepted to CSCW'25: DaModCap and SpeechCap.
 Thanks to all those years of watching dramas and keeping up with variety shows, I got some inspo for making Impact Caption.